yiliang2333/Real-time-howling-suppression/README.md

 * NHS - Notchfilter howling suppression
 * SFM - Spectrum flatness method

 You can choose your audio input(Audio Device Reader in simulink) and output (Audio Device Writer in simulink) and run the algorithm to achieve howling detection and howling suppression in real-time.
-The implementation is base on NHS(Notch filter howling suppressior).
 ***********
 ### NHS howling suppression
+This implementation is base on NHS(Notch filter howling suppressior).
 ![image](https://user-images.githubusercontent.com/96840064/226529629-e2820239-7bb4-461a-a064-cd766e8b76ca.png)

 Algorithm flow chart